 If you’re on the hunt for an even smaller dog, the Teacup Poodle may be the perfect pooch for you!
 While they aren’t recognized by major dog breed registries, the Teacup Poodle is still adored by Poodle enthusiasts the world over.

-Teacups weigh between five and seven pounds.
+Teacups weigh between 5 and 7 pounds.
 However, their petite frame makes them susceptible to numerous health issues, including heart defects, seizures, blindness, and digestive problems.